Estimating a common covariance matrix for network meta-analysis of gene expression datasets in diffuse large B-cell lymphoma: A hierarchical model for the covariance matrix

 where $\calN_p(\vec{\mu},\vSigma_i)$ denotes a $p$-dimensional multivariate Gaussian distribution with mean $\vec{\mu}$ and positive definite (p.d.) covariance matrix $\vSigma_i$, and probability density function (pdf) shown in \eqref{eq:normalpdf}, and $\calW^{-1}_p(\vPsi, \nu)$ denotes a $p$-dimensional inverse Wishart distribution with $\nu > p - 1$ degrees of freedom, a p.d. $p \times p$ scale matrix $\vPsi$, and pdf shown in \eqref{eq:wishartpdf}.
 While the inverse Wishart distribution is defined for all $\nu > p - 1$, the first order moment exists only when $\nu > p + 1$ and is given by

-Hence, in the RCM of \eqref{eq:RCM}, $\vSigma$ can be interpreted as a location-like parameter as it is the expected covariance matrix in each study.
-The parameter $\nu$ inversely controls the inter-class variation and can as such be considered an inter-class homogeneity parameter of the covariance structure.
+Hence, in the Random Covariance Model (RCM) of \eqref{eq:RCM}, $\vSigma$ can be interpreted as a location-like parameter as it is the expected covariance matrix in each study.
+The parameter $\nu$ inversely controls the inter-study variation and can as such be considered an inter-study homogeneity parameter of the covariance structure.
 A large $\nu$ corresponds to high study homogeneity and vice versa for small $\nu$.
-This can further be seen as $\vSigma_i$ concentrates around $\vSigma$ for $\nu\to\infty$ which corresponds to an vanishing inter-study variation for increasing $\nu$.
+This can further be seen as $\vSigma_i$ concentrates around $\vSigma$ for $\nu\to\infty$ which corresponds to a vanishing inter-study variation for increasing $\nu$.
 This fact is seen directly from variance and covariance expressions for the inverse Wishart (see \eqref{eq:invwishcovar} and \eqref{eq:invwishvar}) where the 4th order denominator grows much faster than the 1st order nominator as polynomials in $\nu$ and causing the variance to vanish for $\nu\to\infty$.
-Thus, the true underlying covariance matrix $\vSigma$ and the homogeneity parameter $\nu$ are the effects of interest to be estimated in this paper.
-These basic properties of the RCM motivates the construction.
+Thus, the true underlying covariance matrix $\vSigma$ and the homogeneity parameter $\nu$ are the effects of interest to be estimated.